 Verification and validation are the two activities/phases that together lead to the whole software testing.
-Let’s see the difference between the two-
+In this article, we will study the key difference between verification and validation.

 |Verification is the process of evaluating the artifacts of software development in order to ensure that the product being developed will comply to the standards.||Validation is the process of validating that the developed software product conforms to the specified business requirements.|